Your favorite candy bar made into a pie

 With Halloween approaching, get ready for the fun part: leftover candy!
 If you’re serious about trick-or-treating, there are going to be extras.
 No one wants to be THAT house, the one that ran out of candy.
 For shame!

-So, stock up, hand out the Twizzlers FIRST, and ration the Snickers bars because you’ve got to try this recipe: Snickers Pie, found at thekitchenismyplayground.com.
+So, stock up, hand out the Twizzlers FIRST, and ration the Snickers bars because you’ve got to try this recipe: No Bake Snickers Pie!

 To start, you’re going to need 1½ cups of chopped Snickers bars.
 That equates to about 12 so-called “Fun-sized” bars.
 For the record, I think the LARGE candy bars should be called “Fun-sized,” don’t you?
 More candy = more fun.
 And why do they make the even smaller “bite-size” versions?
 First of all, they are a half bite at most, so again it’s a poorly named snack.
 Plus, it takes longer to unwrap the darn things than it does to eat them.
 Such a hassle and so inefficient!